benito-ullas/PID_Visualization/README.md

 # PID VISUALIZATION

-Simulation of altitude control for drones
+Simulation of altitude control for drones.

-Made by Benito Ullas
+Made by Benito Ullas.

 ## Modules Required